kulkarnipreetam/simulation_and_optimization_project/README.md

-# ☀️ Simulation & Optimization of a Photovoltaic Production Facility
+# ☀️ Simulation & Optimization of a Photovoltaic Panel Production Facility

 ## 📌 Problem Statement